-Siloam Family Health Center was established in 1991 as a health care alternative with the mission of providing compassionate, affordable, high quality medical treatment for all of those who are uninsured in the Nashville Community, including refugees.
-Originally open for 2 hours on Saturday mornings and housed in 2 small apartments, the clinic has expanded and now occupies a new freestanding facility on Gale Avenue in Nashville.
-The clinic is open 45 hours a week and is staffed by more than 400 volunteers as well as a handful of employees.
-Though a faith-based entity at heart, volunteers of all faiths and backgrounds are welcome to serve Siloam’s patients, who come from over 100 different homelands.
+Siloam Family Health Center was established in 1991 as a health care alternative with the mission of providing compassionate, affordable, high quality medical treatment for all of those who are uninsured in the Nashville community, including refugees.
+Originally open for two hours on Saturday mornings and housed in two small apartments, the clinic has expanded and now occupies a freestanding facility on Gale Avenue in Nashville.
+The clinic is open 45 hours per week, staffed by more than 400 volunteers as well as a handful of employees.
+Though a faith-based entity at heart, volunteers of all faiths and backgrounds are welcome to serve Siloam’s patients, who come from more than 100 homelands.

 In 1999, Dr. Al Powers, Director of the Vanderbilt Diabetes Center, began volunteering at Siloam to provide diabetes and endocrine care.
-Anne Brown, MSN, BC-ADM and Kathleen Wolff, MSN, BC-ADM, also staff of the Vanderbilt Diabetes Center, soon followed.
-Elsie Nason, RN, Dr. Mike Fowler and Dr. Alan Graber (recently retired from the Eskind Diabetes Clinic) joined the team a few years later.
-Currently, this group of EDC diabetes experts maintains a weekly evening clinic to provide care for Siloam patients who require specialty diabetes and endocrine care.
-Anne Brown notes that, “One of the good things about Siloam is the continuity it provides for our Vanderbilt Clinic patients who lose their health insurance.
+Anne Brown, MSN, BC-ADM and Kathleen Wolff, MSN, BC-ADM, also on the staff of the Vanderbilt Diabetes Center, soon followed.
+Elsie Nason, RN, Dr. Mike Fowler and Dr. Alan Graber (retired from the Eskind Diabetes Clinic) joined the team a few years later.
+This group of EDC diabetes experts maintains a weekly evening clinic to provide care for Siloam patients who require specialty diabetes and endocrine care.
+Brown says, “One of the good things about Siloam is the continuity it provides for our Vanderbilt Clinic patients who lose their health insurance.
 I have referred many of my patients there who have lost their health insurance and I know that even though I can no longer see them at Vanderbilt, they will continue to receive good, competent care.”

 Sometimes the circumstances are more extreme.
-In December, 2007, arrangements were made for a 2-year old Iraqi child to receive emergency open heart surgery at Vanderbilt Children’s Hospital.
-Kathleen Wolff was asked to provide care to the child’s mother who had type 2 diabetes that required more attention and treatment.
-Since Siloam was already well-prepared to care for refugees from many other countries, she was best served by receiving her diabetes care at their weekly diabetes clinic.
-When the mother and child returned to Iraq, the child had a well-functioning heart and the mother was on more effective diabetes medication and had learned much about the ways she herself could control her diabetes.
+In December 2007, arrangements were made for a 2-year old Iraqi child to receive emergency open heart surgery at Vanderbilt Children’s Hospital.
+Kathleen Wolff was asked to provide care to the child’s mother, who had type 2 diabetes that required more attention and treatment.
+Since Siloam was already well prepared to care for refugees from many other countries, she was best served by diabetes care at Siloam's weekly diabetes clinic.
+When the mother and child returned to Iraq, the child had a functioning heart and the mother was on more effective diabetes medication and had learned much about the ways she could control her diabetes.

 More information about Siloam is available on the web at www.siloamhealth.org.